Srishti-20/mobile-factory-order-api/README.md

        print("\nInvalid Order (Non-List Components) Response:", data)
    ```

-- the code for each test cases is checking each type of error and it's working, the code is pretty much self explanatory.
+- the code for each test case is checking each type of error and it's working, the code is pretty much self-explanatory.
 - uses the test_client.post method to send a POST request to the /orders endpoint of the application.
 The request body contains JSON data with a key named "components" that holds a list of component codes.
 - the content_type argument is set to "application/json" to indicate the format of the request body.
 - response Assertions: